fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ### Spread attributes

-We make simplify things a bit further.
-Since the _name_ object has exactly all of the attributes that the <i>input</i> element excepts to receive as props, we can pass the props to the element with the [spread syntax](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes) in the following way:
+We could simplify things a bit further.
+Since the _name_ object has exactly all of the attributes that the <i>input</i> element expects to receive as props, we can pass the props to the element using the [spread syntax](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes) in the following way:

 ```js
 <input {...name} />